 KQIs are important for service management.
 In user experience-driven management, KQIs may be used to propose service management objectives and express experience optimization requirements.
 Experience optimization requirements may be mapped to the network, and are ultimately achieved through network resource assurance and network performance optimization.

-4.1.2.a.2 Description
+4.1.2.1.2 Description

 KQI (Key Quality Indicator): An indicator which reflects the end-to-end service experience as perceived by the end user.
 It may be derived from a combination network layer measurements, service layer measurements and includes qualitative as well as quantitative components.